-Age: 58 Director Since: 2015 Mr. Tootoo is the President of NVision Insight Group, which specializes in empowering Indigenous communities and works with all levels of government and Inuit organizations in Northern Canada.
+Age: 59 Director Since: 2015 Mr. Tootoo is the President of NVision Insight Group, which specializes in empowering Indigenous communities and works with all levels of government and Inuit organizations in Northern Canada.
 He is also President and CEO of Northern Allied Nunavut Travel Inc., a travel management company which caters to corporations in Northern Canada; President of AV Nunavut Fuels Inc., which purchases and distributes fuel to Northern Canada; President of Kivallingmiut and Auyuittuq Aviation, which provides helicopter and charter services in Northern Canada; and President of Nahanni Nunavut Construction, which provides civil project management and general contractor services.
 Prior to launching his commercial career, Mr. Tootoo held numerous positions with various governments in the North.
 Mr. Tootoo holds a Chartered Professional Accountants designation, and also attended Assiniboine Community College where he obtained a Diploma in Business Administration.

-Board/Committee Membership At tendance Attendan ce (Total) Board of Directors Audit Committee 4 of 4 3 of 4 100% 75% 12 of 13 92% Governance Committee 5 of 5 100% 12 01 13 32 /0
+Board/Committee Membership At tendance Attendan ce (Total) Board of Directors Audit Committee 5 of 5 4 of 4 100% 100% 13 of 13 100% Governance Committee 4 of 4 100% .5 05 100,0

 Equity Ownership (4)

 Year Shares Deferred Share Units (DSUs) Total Shares and DSUs Total Value of Shares and DSUs (6) (\$) Minimum Required to Meet Ownership Guidelines (\$) Meets Share Ownership Target

-2022 14,660 14,660 531,278
+2023 18,503 18,503 719,582

-2021 12,532 12,532 439,247 459,000 Yes
+2022 14,660 14,660 531,278 459,000 Yes

-Net Change 2,128 2,128 92,031
+Net Change 3,843 3,843 188,304

-Voting Results for 2022 Annual Shareholders Meeting %of % of Votes For Votes For Votes Withheld Votes Withheld Total Votes 21,528,531 97.96% 448,490 2.04% 21,997,021
+Voting Results for 2023 Annual Shareholders Meeting %of 17 / 18Cold 11 % of = .
+15. Votes For Votes For Votes Withheld Votes Withheld Total Votes 20,647,777 96.02% 855,860 3.98% 21,503,637

-- (1) The Chair of the Board is an ex-officio member of all Board committees. - (2) Mr. Bulbuck was appointed Chair of the Board June 2022. - (3) The President and Chief Executive Officer attends Board committee meetings as an invited guest. - (4) The table shows the number and value of Shares and DSUs as at January 31, 2023, valued at the closing price of the Shares at January 31, 2023 of \$36.24.
-The table also shows the number of and value of Shares and DSUs as at January 31, 2022, valued at the closing price as at January 31, 2022 of \$35.05. - (5) Mr. Daniel McConnell is not eligible to participate in the Director Deferred Share Unit Plan, as he is an employee of North West. - (6) Indicates Shares owned either directly or subject to the Director's control and direction. - (7) Directors have five years from his/her date of initial appointment to the Board to meet the minimum shareholding requirement.
-Mr. Chopra was appointed to the Board in 2018, Mr. Kroft was appointed to the Board in 2021 and Ms. Huckle was appointed to the Board in 2022. - (8) Mr. Chopra missed the April 2022 Board and Committee meetings due to a longstanding commitment to attend his daughter's wedding.
+- (1) The Chair of the Board is an ex-officio member of all Board committees. - (2) Mr. Bulbuck was appointed Chair of the Board June 2022. - (3) The President and Chief Executive Officer attends Board committee meetings as an invited guest. - (4) The table shows the number and value of Shares and DSUs as at January 31, 2024, valued at the closing price of the Shares at January 31, 2024 of \$38.89.
+The table also shows the number and value of Shares and DSUs as at January 31, 2023, valued at the closing price as at January 31, 2023 of \$36.24. - (5) Mr. Daniel McConnell is not eligible to participate in the Director Deferred Share Unit Plan, as he is an employee of North West. - (6) Indicates Shares owned either directly or subject to the Director's control and direction. - (7) Directors have five years from his/her date of initial appointment to the Board to meet the minimum shareholding requirement.
+Mr. Kroft was appointed to the Board in 2021 and Ms. Huckle was appointed to the Board in 2022.